-If you intend to use Torque Resource Manager 6.1.0 with Moab Workload Manager, you must run Moab version 8.0 or later.
-However, some Torque functionality may not be available.
-See Compatibility Requirements in the Moab HPC Suite Release Notes for more information.
+If you intend to use Torque Resource Manager 6.0.3 with Moab Workload Manager, you must run Moab version 8.0 or later.
+However, some Torque 6.0 functionality requires Moab 9.0 or later.

 This topic contains instructions on how to install and start Torque Resource Manager (Torque).